Arthritis in the Foot Treatment at Foot Foundation

 At Foot Foundation, diagnosis includes:

-Clinical examination assessing range of motion, joint tenderness, swelling, and deformity
+Clinical examination: range of motion, joint tenderness, swelling, deformity

 Imaging:

-X-ray – to identify joint space narrowing, bone spurs, or subchondral sclerosis
+X-ray – joint space narrowing, bone spurs, subchondral sclerosis

-MRI – for cartilage or soft tissue detail in complex cases
+MRI – cartilage or soft tissue detail in complex cases

 Blood tests – if inflammatory arthritis or gout is suspected